-For example, some of the popular varieties include the Fairy Princess Peony and Pink Hawaiian Coral Peony.
+For example, some of the popular varieties include Fairy Princess Peony and Pink Hawaiian Coral Peony.
 Make sure you choose your favorite variety before planting!

-How To Plant Peonies
+WHEN To Plant Peonies

 If you’re planting bare-roots in the Fall, make sure they contain healthy roots and have at least 3 healthy eye buds attached to the crown (just ask your local nursery for assistance if you have trouble picking them out).